1000tomax/401k-tracker/docs/MCP_SETUP_GUIDE.md

-# Voya MCP Server Setup Guide
+# 401k Portfolio Manager - MCP Server Setup Guide

-**Import Voya transactions directly in Claude Code or Claude Chat!**
+**Manage your 401k portfolio directly in Claude Code or Claude Chat!**

-This guide shows you how to set up the custom MCP (Model Context Protocol) server for importing Voya 401k transactions.
+This guide shows you how to set up the custom MCP (Model Context Protocol) server for managing your 401k portfolio: import transactions, analyze holdings, and query portfolio data.

 ---

 ## What You'll Get

+✅ Import transactions by pasting data directly in Claude (supports Voya and other formats) ✅ Analyze portfolio holdings and performance
+✅ Query transaction history and balances
-✅ Import transactions by pasting data directly in Claude ✅ Works on desktop (Claude Code) and mobile (Claude Chat) ✅ Automatic duplicate detection
+✅ Works on desktop (Claude Code) and mobile (Claude Chat) ✅ Automatic duplicate detection
 ✅ Instant portfolio updates
-✅ No need to navigate to the website

 ---